 Three Weeks before Leaving

-Schedule an appointment to have your central air conditioning system serviced (this should be done once a year).
+- Schedule an appointment to have your central air conditioning system serviced (this should be done annually).

 Two Weeks before Leaving